MarcSteinfort/Petmaniac/README.md

 <li>Site wide Favicon</li>
 <img src="assets/images/Favicons.webp" alt="Favicon Icon"/>
 <li>Gallery page, which contains various images of the different breeds.
 This page is fully responsive and reacts different on various devices.</li>
-<li>Dog and Cats pages, which contain all relevant information about the different breeds.
+<li>Dog and Cats pages, which contain information about different breeds.
 These pages are fully responsive aswell.</li>
-<li>Imaginary survey for the users where they can choose the cat- and dogbreeds they got or want to get in future.</li>
+<li>A survey for the users where they can choose their favourite cat- or dogbreed, which they got or want to get in the future.</li>
 </ol>

 ## Wireframes